SUDHAKARMVRS/Youtube-Content-Monetization-Modeller/README.md

 ## 📌 Results

-Lasso Regression achieved the best balance of accuracy and generalization.
+Linear Regression achieved the best balance of accuracy and generalization.

-Model evaluation showed high R² (~0.94) and low error values.
+Model evaluation showed high R² (~0.99) and low MAE and MSE error values.

 Insights revealed views, watch time, and subscribers as top revenue drivers.